01 of 05

 Of the Philippines' top surfing destinations – La Union, Baler and Siargao – it's Siargao that demands the most commitment to visit, and yields the most fun in return.

-Flying in via the single daily flight from Cebu, you'll descend over mangrove forests that go on for a bit before you see the very first signs of human habitation.
+As you fly into the single-runway airport, you'll descend over mangrove forests that go on for a bit before you see the very first signs of human habitation.
 Prior to the opening of Sayak Airport, foreign surfers tolerated a four-hour ferry ride from the Mindanao mainland to the Dapa port.
 And this was when Siargao was still largely unpaved – so that meant a rough ride over dirt roads to the surf spots near General Luna town!

 Why did they make the effort – and why do they still bother today?
 Because the local community (the Siargao-born and “settlers” alike), and the natural surroundings have conspired to create something special in Siargao.